 Coldwater is a somewhat small city located in the state of Michigan.
 With a population of 10,844 people and seven constituent neighborhoods, Coldwater is the 103rd largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Coldwater is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Coldwater is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Coldwater is a city of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Coldwater who work in office and administrative support (14.15%), sales jobs (12.72%), and food service (8.37%).

 The per capita income in Coldwater in 2010 was $18,886, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $75,544 for a family of four.
 However, Coldwater contains both very wealthy and poor people as well.